 Check out more videos from VICE:

-For many decades, I have worked to contain my own personal carbon footprint.
+I am a member of Laguna Pueblo, and I come from people who, for thousands of years, perfected agriculture, albeit in a desert environment.
+Our cultural practices take into deep regard the respect that must exist between people, the land, and the animals - if we are to sustain ourselves and create a path of riches for future generations.
+In 1680, when my ancestors fought to protect our land, water, culture and traditions for future generations, you and me were the future they envisioned.It is up to us to safeguard their promise.
+To do otherwise would be selfish and negligent.For many decades, I have worked to contain my own personal carbon footprint.
 I take many steps in my daily life to walk the talk.
 By remaining true to good environmental practices, I can reduce my own carbon footprint by more than 10,000 pounds of carbon going into the atmosphere yearly.
 I realize that there is so much pollution being exacted on our environment every day that any one of us could never remedy; however, as an individual, we have complete control over how we live our lives and we should strive every day to take action.

 "We can't afford to go backwards, and in Congress I will make it my priority to fight short-sighted politics that commoditize our earth for the sake of profits to the few."